PVOBrien/reading-notes/301-reading-13.md

 3. Sandbox uploaded files.
 I think this is related to the prerequisite to sanitize data, to put it through a intermediary that "takes the teeth" out of any dangerous code that might otherwise have been run if it didn't get "laundered".

 ## [Forms in HTML5](https://htmlreference.io/forms/)
-This above link is a descriptive sheet page of all things forms, and is bookmarked for later use.
+This above link is a descriptive cheat page of all things forms, and is bookmarked for later use.

 ## [Styling HTML5 Forms](https://www.youtube.com/playlist?list=PL4cUxeGkcC9g5_p_BVUGWykHfqx6bb7qK)
 A long format video walking through the process of building HTML5 forms.